Washington D.C.

 Alexandria, Virginia USA

-• Alexandria: The old town of Alexandria is like stepping back a few hundred years.
-The first settlement arose here in 1695, and the actual town grew through the 18th century.
+Alexandria is a city located in the area south of Washington.
+Alexandria’s old town is like stepping back in time a few hundred years.
+The first habitation arose here in 1695, and the actual town grew through the 18th century.

-• The Basilica of the National Shrine of the Immaculate Conception: This impressive edifice is a Catholic basilica.
-It is one of the world’s largest church buildings, and it was erected as the tallest building in the American capital, second only to the obelisk Washington Monument.
+The Basilica of the National Shrine of the Immaculate Conception is an impressive building and a Catholic basilica.
+It is one of the world’s largest churches and, after the Washington Monument obelisk, the tallest building in the American capital.

 Baltimore, Maryland USA